 Carrot cake is a true winter delight when the fresh juicy red carrot is plentiful in season.
-It is a great way to introduce carrot to kids who would not eat in it in other foods.
+It is a great way to introduce carrots to kids who would not eat them in other foods.
 This carrot bundt cake is moist and rich with nuts and raisins.
 The cake is not very dense and not as a light sponge but gives a satisfying bite full of flavors.
 The bundt shape makes it very tempting, overall the recipe is versatile and can be adapted to regular cake or even cupcake.

 There is no absolute evidence about the origin of carrot cake but it is assumed that it evolved in Britain during medieval times from carrot pudding.
 In those days sweeteners like sugar were not easily available or very expensive.
 So, carrots were used to sweeten desserts.

 Tips to make a carrot bundt cake